stefanofa/awesome/TOPICS.md

 *   [seraui/seraui](https://github.com/seraui/seraui) - UI component library for React, Next.js, and other JSX frameworks.
 Built with Tailwind CSS, it makes creating beautiful, interactive and responsive interfaces fast and easy.

-*   [KartikLabhshetwar/stage](https://github.com/KartikLabhshetwar/stage) - Create stunning visual designs with Stage A modern canvas editor that brings your ideas to life.
-Add images, text, backgrounds, and export your creations in high quality.
-Built for designers and creators.
+*   [KartikLabhshetwar/screenshot-studio](https://github.com/KartikLabhshetwar/screenshot-studio) - A free, browser-based editor for creating stunning screenshots and visuals.
+No signup, no watermarks.

 *   [Snapchat/Valdi](https://github.com/Snapchat/Valdi) - Valdi is a cross-platform UI framework that delivers native performance without sacrificing developer velocity.